 The focus will be on Gin.
 Working in small groups, you will engage in creating your very own Gin recipe and then distilling that recipe into Gin.
 The botanical knowledge from this Gin experience will turn you from a mere Gin drinker into a Gin connoisseur.
 No question about it.
 These 4 intense days will leave you with loads of knowledge that will serve you well, no matter what your future goals are.

 In 2014 Malcolm Bucholtz decided to get deeper involved in the growing craft distilling sector.
 He wrote the Certificate in Distilling exam from the U.K.-based Institute for Brewing & Distilling.
 After completing his exam, he decided to create Prohibition University so he could teach others about brewing and distilling.
 In late 2014 he was invited to deliver a workshop at Urban Distilleries in Kelowna, BC.
 This event morphed into what would be 6 years of repeated workshops at Urban Distilleries.
 In 2017, Mr. Bucholtz decided to take a deeper dive into distillation science.
 While still offering courses at Urban Distillery, he began travelling back and forth to Edinburgh, Scotland to pursue his M.Sc. degree studies.
 In October 2020 he was officially awarded his M.Sc. degree in Brewing & Distilling.
 He is the author of Field to Flask – Fundamentals of Small Batch Distilling, and The Recipe – Reviving the Lost Art of Home Distilling.

 COVID – 19

-This workshop will be conducted under all COVID – 19 guidelines.
-This will include, but is subject to change as provincial health guidelines change:
+This workshop will be conducted under all COVID – 19 guidelines and is subject to change as provincial health guidelines change.